Apocalypse: Dawn of the Dead

 The world would bow at his feet as waves of the damned destroyed all who opposed him.
 He would create a new world with his powers, and God help those who stood in his way.

 "It…is…TIME!" the man yelled triumphantly as he walked over to a panel and threw a switch, causing each of the containers holding the meteorite to shudder and vibrate as their energy began to resonate with the area around them.

 A greenish energy filled the cavern, coming from the powerful rocks, and the man's laughs intensified.
 Each of the corpses on the tables began to shake and rattle.
-Then, with jolt, each slowly began to sit up.
-The man's blue eyes suddenly shone with an incredible light, the same color as the Zombies eyes, and as a green aura flickered into existence behind him, he began to laugh manically.
-The Zombies broke through the door to the underground compound and made their way to the surface.
+Then, with a jolt, each slowly began to sit up.
+The man's blue eyes suddenly shone with an incredible light, the same color as the zombies eyes, and as a green aura flickered into existence behind him he began to laugh manically.
+The zombies broke through the door to the underground compound and made their way to the surface.

 The man then turned to five men standing behind him, observing the proceedings with interest.

-"You know what to do..." the man said in a low tone.
+"You know what to do..." the man said in a low tone, his voice as smooth as silk.
 The five men bowed to the man with the glowing blue eyes before vanishing on the spot in multicolored balls of fire.
-The man turned back around and said "Now…to draw those who wish to stop me out…and snuff out their hope once and for all…"
+The scientist turned back around and said, "Now…to draw those who wish to stop me out…and snuff out their hope once and for all."

 Bradburn High School Football field:

 "Hey, do you guys feel that?"
 Nicholas said as the ground shook slightly.